Case of GA tags in GTM WITH cookieless feature

 If in doubt, do not hesitate to ask our teams to perform these tag settings for you.

-Remember to declare your property identifiers (or not declare any) in your Analytics Helper console, otherwise the Pings Analytics that will pass through the proxy will be blocked
+Remember to declare your property identifiers (or not declare any) in your Analytics Helper console, otherwise the Pings Analytics that will pass through the proxy may be blocked

 To get started, go to the “Variables” section of GTM.